Outdoor Movies and Concerts This Summer in Philadelphia

 Address: 9130 Academy Road (near Frankford Avenue), Philadelphia

 If you like classic rock tribute bands, you’ll love the Pennypack Music Festival.
-Spend a memorable Wednesday evening (or multiple) honoring icons like Tom Petty, Led Zeppelin, Heart, and Black Sabbath.
+Spend a memorable Wednesday evening (or multiple) honoring icons like Black Sabbath, Tom Petty, the Rolling Stones, and Heart.

 Pastorius Park Concert Series